 According to Tech Crunch, “News Break now boasts 23 million monthly users with a growing network of more than 10,000 content providers.
 Sensor Tower estimated the app has more than 50 million installs globally across iOS and Android devices, among which more than 99% are from the U.S.”

 Funded by / Ownership

-News Break is owned by Particle Media based in San Francisco California.
-News Break is funded by IDG Capital and generates revenue through advertising, sponsored content, and local classified ads.
+News Break is owned by Particle Media, based in San Francisco, California.
+News Break is funded by IDG Capital which is based in Bejing, China.
+Revenue is generated through advertising, sponsored content, and local classified ads.

 - Left: 16%

 - Least Biased: 40%